-The project must be the student's own work and is meant to utilize the skills/knowledge that they have gained during the MPH program.
+The project must be the student's own work and is meant to utilize the skills/knowledge/competencies that they have gained during the MPH program.
+Specifically, students select three competencies, including at least 1 Foundational Public Health Knowledge Competency and at least 1 General (Customized/Concentration) Competency that they will demonstrate through their work in completing the project.

 If a student is a member of a group project or working with a faculty member on a group project, the student can only use their own individual work from that project as the basis for their capstone.